If you're worried that gambling might be affecting you or your loved ones, there are many ways to get help:

 BetStop

-- let you open new betting accounts
+- open new accounts in your name

 - send you marketing messages.